Migreeni ja purentalihakset – yhteys, oireet ja helpotus

 Migraine and Masseter Muscles – Connection, Symptoms, and Relief

-The connection between masticatory muscle tension and migraines
+The connection between tight jaw muscles and migraine

-Masticatory disorders, such as temporomandibular dysfunction (TMD), can increase the risk of migraine and worsen symptoms.
-People with TMD are up to twice as likely to develop migraines as the general population.
+Disorders of the masticatory system, such as temporomandibular dysfunction (TMD), can increase the risk of migraine and worsen symptoms.
+The risk of migraine in TMD patients is up to twice that of the general population.

-Symptoms and effects on the head and neck area
+Symptoms and effects in the head and neck area

-Temporomandibular joint and masseter muscle problems can cause pain, tension, and transfer problems to the base of the skull and upper neck.
-This tension can contribute to migraine triggers, although it is usually not a direct cause.
+Temporomandibular joint and jaw muscle problems can cause pain, tension, and transmit problems towards the base of the skull and upper neck.
+This tension can contribute to triggering migraines, although it is not usually a direct cause.

-Bruxism, or teeth grinding, is often seen during a dental examination.
-However, the tightening of the masseter muscles, which is more common in migraine patients, can remain hidden until it causes, for example, a broken tooth.
+Bruxism, or teeth grinding, is often detected during a dental examination.
+Jaw muscle clenching, which is more common in migraine patients, can go unnoticed until it causes, for example, tooth fractures.

 The role of stress